-One particular study found that those daily diets which were poor in quality and high in processed foods increased one’s diabetes risk by as much as 30%.
+One particular study found that those daily diets which were poor in quality and high in processed foods increased one’s risk by as much as 30%.
 Additionally, switching to whole, healthy, nutritious foods successfully lowered that risk.

 In fact, plenty of studies observed that the consumption of coffee on a regular, daily basis ended up reducing this risk by 8-54%!
 The greatest percentage, naturally, was in those with the highest consumption.